TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Danny Boyle's 'Yesterday' Gets First Trailer.
 Here's Everything We Know Read More
-    *   New 'Toy Story 4' TV Spot Delights.
+    *   Edgy Octavia Spencer Stars in 'Ma'.
 Here's Everything We Know Read More
-    *   Next 3 Animated Adventures: 'The Lego Movie 2,' 'How to Train Your Dragon: Hidden World,' 'Wonder Park' Read More
+    *   The First 'Frozen II' Teaser Has Us Ready for Fall.
+Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews